Advertisement

 3 / 7

 It’s a good idea to jot notes in a notebook or health tracker app as you examine your skin.
 But how can you tell if a spot is normal or cause for concern?
-Consider getting a full-body check from your dermatologist for a baseline of existing moles, freckles and skin lesions.
+Consider getting a full-body check from your dermatologist to check for existing moles, freckles and birth marks.
 Then watch for the appearance of any new ones—along with changes to existing moles or spots.
 Contact your dermatologist right away if anything looks different or just concerns you.
 Otherwise take your notes to your next check-up.

 woman holding phone in robe